coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 **Grappling:** Engaged in wrestling or some other form of hand-to-hand struggle with one or more attackers.
 A grappling character can undertake only a limited number of actions.
-He does not threaten any squares, and loses his Dexterity bonus to AC (if any) against opponents he isn't grappling.
+He does not threaten any squares, and loses his Dexterity bonus to AC (if any) against opponents he isn’t grappling.

-**Helpless:** A helpless character is paralyzed, *held*, bound, sleeping, unconscious, or otherwise completely at an opponent's mercy.
-A helpless target is treated as having a Dexterity of 0 (--5 modifier).
+**Helpless:** A helpless character is paralyzed, *held*, bound, sleeping, unconscious, or otherwise completely at an opponent’s mercy.
+A helpless target is treated as having a Dexterity of 0 (–5 modifier).
 Melee attacks against a helpless target get a +4 bonus (equivalent to attacking a prone target).
 Ranged attacks gets no special bonus against helpless targets.
 Rogues can sneak attack helpless targets.